Easy Potato fry | Aloo (Alu) fry | Crispy Pan Fried Potatoes

 What is Potato Fry?

-It is an excellent side dish with South Indian main course dishes like mudda pappu (thick plain dal), rice and ghee, sambar rice, or rasam rice, or curd rice or lemon rice or with tomato pappu (thick tomato dal) and rice.
+It is an excellent side dish with South Indian main course dishes like mudda pappu (thick plain dal), rice and ghee, sambar rice, rasam rice, or curd rice or lemon rice or with tomato pappu (thick tomato dal) and rice.

-Potato fry is a mouth-watering dish that is hit among both kids and adults.
+Potato fry is a mouth-watering dish that is a hit among both kids and adults.
 Every time this humble dish is placed on the dining table gets greedy eyes.

-Crispy Aloo fry recipe
+About Aloo Fry recipe

 Alu fry is one of the easiest stir-fry recipes.
 This dead-simple recipe has n number of variations.
 A basic recipe for Potato Fry is to saute chopped potato in oil and add salt, turmeric powder, and red chili powder.

 Being a straightforward recipe, I believe most of you know how to make aloo fry.
-All you have to do is cut potatoes, stir fry in oil and add spices.
+All you have to do is cut potatoes, stir fry in oil, and add spices.
 So, you may think, what’s special about my recipe?

 Perfect alu fry must be crisp on the outside and soft on the inside.
 The tips mentioned in the recipe will help you make perfectly crispy aloo fry.
 Neither will they stick to each other or become mushy.